top of page

 What is there to do around Boone on our free afternoon?

-After lunch, the rest of Wednesday will be free time with dinner on your own.
+After lunch, the rest of Thursday will be free time with dinner on your own.
 You may wish to hike or explore scenic areas around Boone.
 Gardeners will enjoy the Daniel Boone Native Gardens close to campus.
 Shopping in downtown Boone and nearby Blowing Rock is great.
 Numerous breweries are close by and you’ll find delicious restaurants within walking distance of campus for your dinner.

 Is parking included in tuition?

 No, parking is not included since not everyone will have a vehicle with them.
 All vehicles on campus must display a parking pass.
-Parking is $6/day, Monday-Friday.
+Parking is $6.50/day, Monday-Friday.
 If you are riding with another dancer, only one of you needs to purchase a parking pass.
 If you do not have a vehicle, check "parking off campus - no parking pass" on the registration form.
 There are categories for full week, partial week, and weekend only parking included when you register.

 bottom of page